H-DNA/MPiSC/report/chapters/background/index.typ

 == Progress guarantee of concurrent algorithms <progress-guarantee>

 Progress guarantee is a criterion that only arises in the context of concurrent algorithms.
-Informally, it's the degree of hindrance one process imposes on another process from completing its task.
-In the context of sequential algorithms, this is irrelevant because there's only ever one process.
+Informally, it is the degree of hindrance one process imposes on another process from completing its task.
+In the context of sequential algorithms, this is irrelevant because there is only ever one process.
 Progress guarantee has an implication on an algorithm's performance and fault tolerance, especially in adverse situations, as we will explain in the following sections.

 #import "@preview/subpar:0.2.2"